Encouraging rich cross-curricular digital skills

 Why we entered

-After hearing about the Promethean Grant we knew we wanted to enter to be in with a chance of winning an ActivPanel for our P4 classroom.
+After hearing about the Promethean Grant we knew we wanted to enter to be in with a chance of winning an ActivPanel interactive display for our P4 classroom.
 The children were very excited and enthusiastic about the competition.

 When we entered the Promethean Grant we were fortunate enough to already have ActivPanels in a few of our classes.
 We were aware of how much more advanced the ActivPanel was than the interactive whiteboards that were in most of our classrooms.